-Adapting a mechanism akin to section 160 of the 1996 Telecommunication Act to the environmental arena would mean allowing states to apply for forbearance from any standard or requirement administered by EPA.
+Adapting a mechanism akin to Section 160 of the 1996 Telecommunications Act to the environmental arena would mean allowing states to apply for forbearance from any standard or requirement administered by EPA.
 The state would be expected to submit supporting material detailing the basis for the request and explain why the waiver would serve the public interest.
 EPA would then provide public notice, seek comment from interested parties, and make a call one way or the other within one year pending judicial review under the aegis of the Administrative Procedure Act.

 Some states may wish to experiment with market-oriented emissions trading programs or pollution taxes in lieu of the existing federally imposed command-and-control regimen.
-Other states might privatize some aspects of the environmental commons and allow civil courts to police accusations of pollution trespass.
-Others might adopt more limited performance-based regulatory reforms.
+Others may well act to tighten existing standards.
 A few states might even propose reallocation of regulatory efforts in order to concentrate on some relatively more important environmental issues instead of others.
 A policy of preference neutrality suggests tolerance regarding any such proposals.